How to Prioritize What to Test on Your Website

 Written by Zander Aycock, Founder/Growth Marketer

-Zander Aycock is a digital marketer born and raised in the Charlotte, NC are (Rock Hill, SC).
-He’s passionate about helping small businesses get the most out of their websites and marketing efforts.
-Zander has spent most of his career working with small shops, service businesses, and eCommerce websites.
-Sharpen Marketing combines the power of A/B Testing, Heat Map Analysis, marketing automation, subscriber marketing, marketing consulting, and paid traffic campaigns.
-Our clients have expanded their market share, grown their customer bases, and increased revenue.
-Send an email to say hello!
+Born and raised in the Charlotte, NC area (Rock Hill, SC), Zander Aycock is a digital marketer passionate about helping small businesses maximize their websites and marketing strategies.
+With extensive experience working with small shops, service businesses, and eCommerce sites, Zander leads Sharpen Marketing in driving growth through A/B testing, heat map analysis, marketing automation, subscriber marketing, consulting, and paid traffic campaigns.
+Our clients consistently expand their market share, grow their customer base, and boost revenue.

 Sharpen Marketing